pfptcommunity/pfptcommunity/README.md

 headers.Authorization = "Basic " + encode.base64 ( $principal + ":" + $secret )
 ```

+Below code snippets will help you to get started with the initial authentication and get some data from an endpoint.

 | Code Snippet | Language |
 | ------------- | ------------- |